phyver/GameShell/doc/gameshell.md

   for them.)

 * `gsh auto`: if the mission comes with an automatic script (`auto.sh`), this command will call it.
-This script is suppose to complete the mission and call `gsh check`.
+This script is supposed to complete the mission and call `gsh check`.
   This is useful for testing purposes, but also if using `gsh skip` is not sufficient.
-For example, the mission might ask to create a directory. `gsh auto` should ensure it is created correctly.
+For example, if the mission's goal is to create a directory.
+  `gsh auto` would ensure it is created correctly.
   Just like `gsh skip` and `gsh goto N`, this command will first ask for a password.

-* `gsh index`: this will display the list of available missions, with there status.
+* `gsh index`: this will display the list of available missions, with their status.
 If you've used `skip` and `goto` a lot, this might come in handy.

 The other commands are either self-explanatory (`gsh welcome`) or only useful